Halo-Michael/NetworkController-app/README.md

 ## Background

-* Due to regional regulations, Chinese iPhones may suffer from offline of jailbreak apps.
+* Due to regional regulations, Chinese iPhones may suffer from offline of some apps.

 ## Supported